 Lids vary slightly depending on Gardyn model.

 - Add all yPods to your columns, and return the plants you kept (if any) to your Gardyn.
-Be sure to cover any empty yPods with Pod Caps to prevent anything unwanted from entering or growing inside your device.
+Be sure to cover any empty slots with Gardyn Caps (no yPod needed!) to prevent anything unwanted from entering or growing inside your device.